Athletics' Las Vegas Ballpark Site Deal Sends MLB Twitter Into Frenzy

-A's fans, MLB Twitter react to team's Las Vegas ballpark site deal originally appeared on NBC Sports Bayarea
+A's fans, MLB Twitter react to team's Las Vegas ballpark site deal originally appeared on NBC Sports Chicago

 Athletics fans were dealt a crushing blow late Wednesday night when the Las Vegas Review-Journal reported that the team signed a binding purchase agreement for a potential ballpark site in Las Vegas.